 It also depends on the employer or school.
 Will employers accept these?
 Most employers in Eastern Asia will accept online courses.
 Only a few will not (see point 4 below).

 This article focuses more on whether they are worth it in terms of finding a job.
-But at the end of this article you can find out how they can be better than in-class courses and if they are worth it from an educational perspective.
+But at the end of this article you can find out how they can be better than in-class courses and if they are worth it from an educational perspective which is actually more important than just getting a job.

 A lot of the people who make comments against online TEFL courses are proponents of CELTA.
 Some are snobs and others are pro in-class or just doubt the validity of online courses.
 Most in-class courses do not offer any more than 6 hours of in-class training.